Quantum spectral method for gradient and Hessian estimation: Introduction

 \subsubsection{Difference 2: Oracle settings}

 The second difference is the setting of oracles.
-In the GAW algorithm, which considers real-valued functions, it is natural to assume quantum access to the phase oracle $O_f:\Ket{\x} \rightarrow e^{i f(\x)} \Ket{\x} $.
-Our approach, however, deals with complex-valued functions, requiring evaluations at points in the complex domain.
-Thus, we cannot directly assume the existence of the phase oracle $O_f$ since it is not a unitary operator now.
-Instead, we consider having phase oracles for the real and imaginary parts of $f(\x)=f_1(\x)+if_2(\x)$, denoted as $O_{f_1}, O_{f_2}$, respectively, as outlined in (\ref{intro: phase oracle}).
+The GAW algorithm considers real-valued functions and naturally assumes quantum access to the phase oracle $O_f:\Ket{\x} \rightarrow e^{i f(\x)} \Ket{\x} $.
+In contrast, our approach deals with complex-valued functions, requiring evaluation at points in the complex domain.
+Thus, the standard phase oracle $O_f$ is no longer directly applicable, since it is not a unitary operator.
+Instead, we assume access to phase oracles for the real and imaginary parts of $f(\x)=f_1(\x)+if_2(\x)$, denoted as $O_{f_1}, O_{f_2}$, respectively, as outlined in (\ref{intro: phase oracle}).
 Similar to classical computing, the real and imaginary parts of a complex value are stored separately as their finite-precision binary encoding.
-Fortunately, our formula $F(\x)\in \mb R$, and we can construct the corresponding phase oracle using the given oracles.
-This allows us to perform the quantum Fourier transform effectively.
+Fortunately, our formula given in (\ref{eq: intro, spectral formula}) satisfies $F(\x)\in \mb R$, and we can construct the corresponding phase oracle $O_F$ using the given oracles $O_{f_1}, O_{f_2}$.
 Consequently, Lemma \ref{lem: intro, GAW's gradient estimation thm} still works.
 It is worth noting that while our oracle assumptions differ from those in the GAW algorithm, they remain standard and natural, akin to how data is stored in classical computing.

+Our oracle assumption is stronger, as in many practical applications, $f(\x)$ is real-valued and analytic in the real field.
+Therefore, the standard oracle assumption is $O_f$ to query real $\x$.
+When $\x\in \mathbb{C}^d$, it is usually not straightforward to construct $O_{f_1}, O_{f_2}$ from $O_f$.
+However, in some cases, this is possible.
+A trivial example is linear functions.
+Moreover, for the class of functions and oracle settings we consider, we found nontrivial examples with practical relevance, as described in the following remark.